 if they are well enough to engage in learning.
 Teachers and staff who are self-quarantining may continue

 to work remotely if they are well enough to do so.What is considered “close contact”?

-Schools should provide a supervised quarantine space for students/staff who are experiencing COVID-19-like symptoms and may be awaiting evaluation and/or pickup.
+Schools should provide a supervised quarantine space for students and staff who are experiencing COVID-19-like symptoms and may be awaiting evaluation and/or pickup.

 personnel) required for persons within the quarantine space.What are the requirements for behind the wheel instruction during Phase 4?

 The following procedures must be followed: (1) only two students and one instructor per vehicle; (2) face coverings must be worn, unless medically contraindicated; (3) eating and drinking in the vehicle is prohibited; (4) windows should be open whenever possible; (5) refrain from making any stops during the training that are not applicable to driver’s education to reduce the amount of time in the vehicle; (6) complete hand hygiene with soap and water or hand sanitizer, as appropriate, before and after driving and, at the minimum, upon completion; (7) hand sanitizer should be placed in each vehicle; (8) before and between use, school staff should clean and disinfect the steering wheel, door handles, seatbelt fastener, controls/dials that the driver would come in contact with, like keys; and (9) regular routine cleaning and disinfecting of the seats should be done.NUTRITION & FOOD SERVICE What accommodations have been made regarding food service for the 2020-21 school year?

 The U.S. Department of Agriculture (USDA) extended four nationwide waivers for school